crispinalan/tikicalendar/README.md

 ```

-With Fedora use the following commands
+With Fedora use the following commands.

 ```
 su